-- ▷ Total discharge damages the battery. - Once a battery with acid is discharged, it can freeze in temperatures of below zero.
+- Total discharge damages the battery.

+- Once a battery with acid is discharged, it can freeze in temperatures of below zero.
 This damages the battery.

+- Recharge battery in good time.

 The starter battery will be totally discharged via a closed circuit current (inactive appliances).
 Inactive appliances are optional devices such as a radio, alarm system, navigation system or a central locking system.
 Inactive appliances discharge the starter battery when the vehicle engine is switched off.
 Low temperatures outside reduce the capacity available.